RAravindDS/Learning_py_to_prod-pypi/notes.md

 ### 4. Build Dependencies

 We talked about **package dependencies** before, which are all the packages that we include in the install require array.
 A **build dependency** is something that is required to build the package in the first place.
 The exmaple of the dependecy is **wheel** and **sdist** distrubution formats.
+When end users intall our package, we don't want them to end up with any of our build dependencies in their environment.
+It's only package dependencies that we want to be installed in their environment, but we need to have **build dependencies**.

+One easy of handlling build dependencies is putting `setup_requires` this in setup.py file.
+Which is an another array containing all of the python package build dependencies.

+### 5. Pyproject.toml

+Still now we're just talking about only **setup.py** file.
+There are lot of **dis-advantage** when we are using the setup.py file.
+For Example: Take pytorch [setup.py](https://github.com/pytorch/pytorch/blob/main/setup.py), if you see carefully it contains more than 1000 lines of code in that and they are importing some functions like `tools` this are all not a standard package however still they are importing.
+There is **no functionality** available like this in setup.py file.

+If you are running like this, your script won't work.
+To **address** this **issue**, we are gonna use something called **pyproject.toml**.
+This whole purpose is to **address this issue of managing build dependencies** needed by setup tools to execute setup.py file.

+You can mention that any libraries that you needed to install in advance in the pyproject.toml file.
+Please check the **pyproject.toml** file.

+To run this successfully you need to install `pip install build` and run this command `python -m build --sdist --wheel ./`